"Master, I have completed the design for base security; these doors only open when you hit them with the Flaming Sword!"

 - Half-Life 2: Episode One used this relatively early.
 To make sure you have a gun, the door has a padlock and you don't have a crowbar.
 Mainly done to ensure people picked up the gun right by the door, since it is a bit dark in there, and it could go unseen.
 The commentary reveals that the dev team calls this a "gate".
 And, ironically enough, there's an achievement in the game for grabbing that gun, hitting the padlock with it, and then never using it or any other bullet-shooting gun for the rest of the game — it's called "The One Free Bullet" and literally everything else that happens can be taken care of with controlled application of a crowbar, gravity gun, or explosives.

-- BioShock there certain points in the game that require you to find a certain plasmid in order to progress to another area, like the block of ice that require pyrokinetic powers so that they can be removed.
+- BioShock has specific obstacles in the game that require you to find a certain plasmid in order to progress to another area, like the block of ice that needs to be melted by finding the Incinerate plasmid.

 - Banjo-Tooie does this to limit progress through the Hub Level.
 You need to have learned Grip Grab to get into Plateau, Fire Eggs to get into Pine Grove, Split Up to get into Cliff Top, Talon Torpedo to get into Wasteland, Springy Step Shoes to get into Quagmire, and Claw Clamber Boots to enter the Cauldron Keep.
 Even the in-game cheats don't get around these requirements.